 “It’s all to do with the context in which someone gives you their details,” Anit replied.
 “Under the current system that is implicit and implied consent.
 Under GDPR the threshold for consent is a lot higher.
 It has to be explicit.
 You would have to get some sort of opt-in consent from them.
 A regulator wants you to show evidence that you’ve got consent, so implied consent isn’t good enough.
 It’s on you to show how you that you have consent.
 Under GDPR that applies to all data you store on your system, regardless of how you use it.”

-Glyn offered some advice on becoming GDPR compliant as a business.
-“At Noodle Live, we are a good way through our compliance process.
+Glyn offered some advice on becoming GDPR ready as a business.
+“At Noodle Live, we are a good way through our GDPR process.
 It has been a multi-stage process.
 We did a data map of the business which proved to be extremely valuable.
 You understand a lot more about your business when you do that.
 It’s a great education piece and I recommend it to everyone.
 In the second phase we created a roadmap to ensure the entire team understood GDPR and their responsibility.
-We then sought out lawyers to help us with the final stages and finally, we did a full review to make sure we are fully compliant.”
+We then sought out lawyers to help us with the final stages and finally, we did a full review to make sure we are fully GDPR ready.”

-“There are companies who are considering creating a check system and a banner to show that you are GDPR compliant.
-You need to be able to show that you’ve taken all necessary measures to become GDPR compliant.
+“There are companies who are considering creating a check system and a banner to show that you are GDPR read.
+You need to be able to show that you’ve taken all necessary measures to have a GDPR defensible position.
 If you do that, your ability to be fined should be minimal.”

 “What about bought data?” asked Mike Piddock.

 Mike Piddock shared an anecdote about a lady who worked for a charity.
-She looked through their data and realised that a lot of it was not compliant, so she decided to remove a lot of it, effectively halving the charity’s database.
+She looked through their data and realised that a lot of it was not GDPR ready, so she decided to remove a lot of it, effectively halving the charity’s database.
 She decided to act fast and effectively and not to cut corners.
-They have lost data, but they are now going to build a compliant database and will avoid running into future problems.
+They have lost data, but they are now going to build a GDPR defensible database and will avoid running into future problems.

 Anita shared a story about a major international business who were fined after sending out an email asking if people were happy to receive emails from them.
 They were trying to ensure they received consent, but these same people had previously opted out of receiving emails, so the company were fined by the regulators.
 “If you are not sure about where you got the information, don’t use it,” said Anita.